Kirkirillka/GPS_Tracker/docs/09_02_gps_frontend_development.md

-## Decision on GPS_Tracker techniques development
+## Decision on GPS_Frontend techniques development

 ## Description

-The GPS_Tracker is a UI to access the functions of other components of the framework.
+The GPS_Frontend is a UI to access the functions of other components of the framework.
 Thus, it would have complicated behavior.
 The best-suited architecture for that kind of task is Single Page Application (SPA).

 There are many possible web frameworks exist that may help to build SPA applications but the most famous and functional are: